 Do I Have A Claim If Bitten By A Dog Belonging To The Owner Of A Property I Am Working At?

-Take note of the fact that in cases such as these, you might also be able to make a workers’ compensation claim directly against your employer as well.
-Still, every case is distinct, so consult one of the Buffalo premises liability lawyers at Cellino Law to get a better idea.
+Take note that in a dog bite case of this nature, you might also be able to make a workers’ compensation claim directly against your employer as well.
+But nonetheless, every dog bite case is distinct, so consult one of the Buffalo premises liability lawyers at Cellino Law to get a better idea.

 Can You File Workers’ Compensation If Bitten By A Dog At Work?